The Masked Singer (German TV series) season 7

 The seventh season of the German singing competition The Masked Singer premiered on 1 October 2022 on ProSieben.
 Ruth Moschner returned to the panel and Matthias Opdenhövel also returned as host.

 Panelists and host

-TV Presenter Ruth Moschner returned for her sixth season as panelists.
+TV Presenter Ruth Moschner returned for her sixth season as a panelist.
 Matthias Opdenhövel returned for his seventh season as host.

 As in previous seasons, a spin-off show named The Masked Singer - red.
 Special aired after each live episode, hosted by Viviane Geppert for the first and third episodes, Annemarie Carpendale for the second, fourth and sixth episodes and Rebecca Mir for the fifth episode.

 Guest panelists

 Various guest panelists appeared as the second and third judge in the judging panel for one episode.
 These guest panelists included:

 Contestants

 The season features 9 contestants, one less than previous seasons.